NATURAL88/heardle_v2/README.md

-# Since Heardle was shutdown I decided to make a second version as a personal project to learn SvelteKit
+# Since Heardle was shutdown I decided to make a second version for my High School Senior Project